ducaale/nyan/README.md

 ![Clicking a cat game](example.gif)

 nyan is an excellent choice for beginner programmers to get started with graphics programming.
 It was designed to have similar commands and simplicity to [MIT's Scratch](https://scratch.mit.edu) and is distinguished from such projects as Pygame, Arcade, or Pygame Zero because of its lack of boiler plate code, its easy-to-understand plain-english commands, and intuitive API.
-[Read more about its design at the bottom of this document](#why-use-python-nyan).

 # How to install nyan